telmojuliao/portfolio/_works/2022-05-18-amazon-pet.md

 ---
-layout: post
+layout: page
-title:  "Amazon Pet, shop for pet supplies easier"
+title:  "Amazon Pet, shopping for your pet made easier"
-image: assets/images/sample.jpg
+image: assets/images/amazonpet/amazonpet.png
 ---

-Lorem ipsum dolorem est isto é um exemplo de descrição do trabalho
+Despite having several sales segments, the Amazon marketplace doesn't have a tailored experience for the purchase of pet supplies.

+We were challenged to adopt a new strategy to improve the user experience in the PEt Supplies department, making the website simpler, intuitive and accessible through customization that responds more easily to the purchase process.

-## O processo
+## Our framework
 Este é a descrição